AZHenley/hcse-dissertations/README.md

-# hcse-dissertations
-A list of human-centered software engineering dissertations.
+# A list of human-centered software engineering dissertations.

 Feel free to contribute!
 Either edit the file using GitHub, submit a pull request, or email me (azh@utk.edu).